erectbranch/mcu-imagenet-tutorial/README.md

 ├── assets                       # MCU target model, tutorial figures folder.
 │   ├── tutorial_samples         # our sample ImageNet validation data in npy format.
 │   └── mcunet_...tflite         # target model file. (not included)
-├── configs                      # User configurations for the tutorial.
+├── configs                      # user configurations for the tutorial.
 │   ├── cli_command.yaml         # CLI command configurations for the validation on the STM32 target MCU.
-│   └── sampling.yaml            # Sampling configurations for the ImageNet validation data to npy format.
+│   └── sampling.yaml            # sampling configurations for the ImageNet validation data to npy format.
 ├── inference_outputs            # MCU inference outputs folder.
 │   ├── 1
 │   ├── 2
 │   └── ...
-├── utils                        # Utility scripts for the tutorial.
+├── utils                        # utility scripts for the tutorial.
-│   ├── configs.py               # Configuration parser for the tutorial.
+│   ├── configs.py               # configuration parser for the tutorial.
 │   ├── dataset.py               # ImageNet dataset loader
 │   └── sampler.py               # ImageNet dataset sampler
 ├── npy_samples                  # validation data samples in npy format.
 ├── workspace                    # STM32CubeIDE project codes (will be updated)
-├── val_sample_to_npy.py         # Python script to convert ImageNet validation data to npy format.
+├── val_sample_to_npy.py         # python script to convert ImageNet validation data to npy format.
 └── validate_on_target.ipynb     # CLI script to validate the TFLite model on the STM32 target MCU.
 ```